epsilon537/boxlambda/_drafts/interrupts.markdown

 - **ISR[2]**: The UART Tx FIFO goes from half-full to less than half-full.
 - **ISR[3]**: The UART Tx FIFO goes from non-empty to empty.

 ISR bits get cleared by the CPU writing a 1 into the bit position of the event it wants to acknowledge.
-When any of the IEN-enabled ISR bits are set, the wbuart core's IRQ line is asserted.
+When any IEN-enabled ISR bits are set, the wbuart core's IRQ line is asserted.

 The modification of the sdspi is almost identical.
 Here, the events are:
 - **ISR[0]**: The device transitioned from a *busy* state to an *idle* state.